 Australians need a visa to visit Tajikistan.
-As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly, you should contact the nearest Embassy or Consulate of Tajikistan for the most up to date information.
+As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, you should contact the nearest Embassy or Consulate of Tajikistan for the most up to date information.

-All visitors intending to stay for three or more days in Tajikistan are required to register with the local Visa and Registration Office (OVIR).
-Most hotels undertake visa registration on behalf of guests.
+All other visitors intending to stay for three or more days in Tajikistan are required to register with the local Visa and Registration Office (OVIR).
+Most hotels undertake visa registration on behalf of guests, however it is your responsibility to ensure the hotel staff have done so.
 If you are not staying at a hotel, you are required to visit the OVIR within three days of your arrival in Tajikistan.

 Customs declaration forms filled out on arrival must be presented upon departure to demonstrate that more money is not being taken out of Tajikistan than was brought in.

-There are frequent flight cancellations and delays at Tajikistan international airport.
+There are frequent flight cancellations and delays at Dushanbe international airport.
 Holding valid entry visas for countries of alternate flight destinations may be useful if you need to depart Tajikistan quickly.

 Safety and security

 Terrorist attacks have occurred in Tajikistan.
-Since September 2010, there has been an upsurge in security incidents including explosions in various locations in Tajikistan, including the capital, Dushanbe.
+In recent years there have been security incidents including explosions in various locations in Tajikistan and in the capital, Dushanbe.